 |What We Do > Families In Need > Transitional Housing|

-Due to the overwhelming need, all families applying must have a referring agency.
-Referral forms will be accepted from any social service agency.
-Please access a Homeless Referral Form here.
+*Due to the overwhelming need, all families must have a referring agency.
+Referral forms will be accepted from any social service agency when the program is OPEN (Did you call 503-246-1663 x5200.
+Please access a Homeless Referral Form by .

 Neighborhood House’s transitional housing program offers hope and stability for homeless families with children.
 It empowers families to overcome barriers, whether internal or external, and gain the skills they need to secure and maintain permanent housing and build more stable and successful lives.